Fliplet/fliplet-cli/docs/API/fliplet-media.md

 }
 ```

+Notes:

-Note: `parentId` on a folder indicates whether this folder is a subfolder of another folder.
+- `parentId` on a folder indicates whether this folder is a subfolder of another folder.
 If you want to query for all subfolders of a folder, provide the `folderId` parameter to the above JS APIs with the required ID.
+- `size` is an array with the width and height for images.
+- `metadata` is an object containing the file size in bytes and its md5 checksum.

 ### Create a new folder